-The model configuration is nested into the daily updated regional ocean forecast products delivered by CMEMS- IBI (Sotillo et al., 2015).
+The model configuration is nested into the daily updated regional ocean forecast products delivered by CMEMS-IBI (Sotillo et al., 2015).
 At the sea surface, the models are driven by high frequency (hourly) wind stress, atmospheric pressure, and fluxes of water and surface heat derived from the Spanish Meteorological Agency (AEMET) forecast services, based on two operational applications of the HIRLAM (HIgh-Resolution Limited Area Model) model: one, the HNR application which is corresponded with the Iberic Peninsula geographic domain (0.05° resolution and a forecast horizon of + 36 h) and the ONR application which is corresponded with the Euro-Atlantic geographic domain (0.16° resolution and a forecast horizon of + 72 h).
 Further detailed information on this methodology can be found in Sotillo el et al. 2019.

-The HNR and ONR fields are jointly used according to the best available basis and pre-processed to obtain wind surface stress, surface net heat, and salinity fluxes.
-Hourly barotropic water currents and sea level are provided by CMEMS-IBI and consistently applied as Open Boundary Conditions (OBC) with Chapman and Flather algorithms (Carter and Merrifield 2007).
-Moreover, daily average values of CMEMS-IBI currents, temperature, and salinity are imposed through the water column as clamped (Dirichlet) boundary conditions (Sotillo et al., 2019).
+The HNR and ONR fields are jointly used according to the best available basis and pre-processed to obtain wind surface stress, net surface heat, and salinity fluxes.
+CMEMS-IBI provides hourly barotropic water currents and sea level and is consistently applied as Open Boundary Conditions (OBC) with Chapman and Flather algorithms (Carter and Merrifield 2007).
+Moreover, daily average CMEMS-IBI currents, temperature, and salinity values are imposed through the water column as clamped (Dirichlet) boundary conditions (Sotillo et al., 2019).